orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 | pypy3 [2][3]         | Not supported (EOL)                   |                                                                |
 | pypy3_11 [3]         | Not supported (EOL)                   |                                                                |

-* [1] Not supported due to [python-utils-r1.eclass](https://github.com/gentoo/gentoo/blob/master/eclass/python-utils-r1.eclass#L44)
-      distro FAFO EOL restrictions, but not [EOL upstream](https://devguide.python.org/versions/).
+* [1] Available but not fully supported because the PYTHON_COMPAT removal of affected versions from eager removal in the distro and community overlays.
-      Forced PYTHON_COMPAT bumps (to Python 3.11 or any future minimum version bumps) may introduce DoS vulnerabilities (e.g. crash) or incompatibilities.
+      This overlay may fork affected packages for AI stack stability.
+Forced PYTHON_COMPAT bumps (to Python 3.12 or any future minimum version bumps) may introduce DoS vulnerabilities (e.g. crash, broken boot/login) or incompatibilities.

       DISCLAIMER:  This overlay may delete Python based security-critical components without warning associated with eager distro EOL restriction and upstream not updating their releases to use CI test images.
 If the package (e.g. Howdy or Python based PAM package) is using a D12/U20 CI image or testing with older CI images, this overlay may immediately delete the package or dependencies associated with it which can cause an init or boot issues.
 The developer or contributors may choose not to apply patches because it is unpaid free labor to fix any issue, stress relief, or an alternative to replace it exists.
 It is a common practice by the distro overlay to delete ebuilds for EOL packages or defuct projects.

 * [2] [Python 3.10](https://projects.gentoo.org/python/guide/basic.html#python-compat)
 * [3] Not widely tested with CI.